She’s Not A Bad Girl.

 I Second That Emotion

-Many years ago, I came into the room, the TV showing Strictly Come Dancing, a new season of something I never normally watch.
-I heard an awful version of “Get Ready” by The Temptations ousing out of the TV speakers, it was a banal song and dance routine that made me want to throw up.
+The Miracles – Many years ago, I came into the room, the TV showing Strictly Come Dancing, a new season of something I never normally watch.
+I heard an awful version of “Get Ready” by The Temptations coming out of the TV.
+It was a banal song and dance routine that made me want to throw up.
 As I searched for the remote to turn the awful parody of a wonderful recording I had prized since 1966 I saw that it was in fact Smokey Robinson carving up the song!
 Well he did write it…

 I remember distinctly feeling sorry for myself after having my heart broken by an ex-girlfriend.
 Just to make the agony complete, this song seemed to be playing all the time, everywhere I turned… The Tracks of My Tears.